robertmuth/Cwerg/FrontEndDocs/union_types.md

   * `v` and `u` are either both tagged or both untagged
   * the member types of `v` are a subset of the member types of `u`

-This amounts to an explicit type widening which can also be made explicit using the `widento` operator.
+This amounts to an explicit type widening which can also be made explicit using the `widen_as` operator.
 No run-time type check is necessary here.

 ## Equality Testing